How to Use the Paho MQTT Client in Python with Examples

 cert_reqs=ssl.CERT_REQUIRED)

-ensures that the connection is only established if the broker can provide a valid server certificate.
-This is because we are using the hosted MQTT broker version from Cedalo.
+The second method is tls_set, which ensures the communication is encrypted.
+Setting the parameter cert_reqs to ssl.CERT_REQUIRED. ensures that the connection is only established if the MQTT server provides a valid server certificate.
+This is because you are using the hosted MQTT broker version from Cedalo.

 Configure callbacks and connect a client to your broker

-Now we are almost ready to connect to the broker.
-However, we first need to define at least one callback that handles incoming messages on subscribed topics.
+Now, you are almost ready to connect to the broker.
+However, you must first define at least one callback that handles incoming MQTT messages on subscribed topics.
 To do this, the client library has the option to define callback functions.
-In this example, the callback functions are defined in a separate file named mycallbacks
+In this example, the callback functions are defined in a separate file with the name mycallbacks.

 The code to help you set the essential callbacks is as follows: